iZUMi-kyouka/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

 Clears all entries from the address book.

-Format: `clear`
+Format: `clear -confirm`

+* The `-confirm` flag is required to confirm deletion of all recruits.
+* When `-confirm` is not specified, this command will simply display a help message.

 ### Dismissing command result message: `dismiss`